The Department of Physics and Astronomy has employment opportunities for:

 The Marshak Fellowship in Particle and Nuclear Physics has been established to offer young scientists the opportunity to pursue innovative research at the University of Rochester in the fields of particle and nuclear physics, plasma astrophysics, and plasma physics and controlled fusion.
 To learn more, visit the Marshak Fellowship page.

-Each candidate should submit (1) a letter of application; (2) a curriculum vitae including a list of publications; (3) descriptions of research and teaching plans; and (4) should arrange for four letters of recommendation to be sent in support of their application.
-Further instructions for submission of applications may be found at: http://www.rochester.edu/faculty-recruiting/login
+A complete application for all candidates will include a letter of application, a curriculum vitae including a list of publications (accessible online), teaching statement, research statement, and should arrange for four letters of recommendation to be sent in support of their application.
+Online submission of applications will be through our Faculty Online Recruitment System: http://www.rochester.edu/faculty-recruiting

 Non-Tenure-Track Faculty Positions

 There are no non-tenure track faculty positions available at this time.

 There are no staff positions available at this time.